mishaj-7/portfolio_NXT_JS/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+ ⚠ Invalid next.config.mjs options detected:
+ ⚠     Expected object, received boolean at "experimental.serverActions" ⚠ See more info here: https://nextjs.org/docs/messages/invalid-next-config
+ ⚠ Server Actions are available by default now, `experimental.serverActions` option can be safely removed.
+ ✓ Ready in 2.1s
+ ⚠ Found a change in next.config.mjs.
+Restarting the server to apply the changes...
+  ▲ Next.js 14.2.3